Nov 22, 17 08:40 AM

 She explained most tourists do not know the cruelty elephants on these tours are subjected to in order to make them tame enough to give rides.

-She said: "If you can ride it, hug it or have a selfie with a wild animal, then the chances are it is cruel and the animal is suffering."
+She said: "If you can ride it, hug it or have a selfie with a wild creature, then the chances are it is cruel and the beast is suffering."

 Almost all Animal attacks can be avoided by you taking these simple precautions.